KaiCode2/single-sign/README.md

 This enables "sign once, prove many" UX for flows like Permit2 where multiple independent EIP‑712 messages would otherwise require separate user signatures.

+Note: Smart contracts in `contracts/` are developed and built with Foundry.
+Use `forge build` to compile contracts before building the Rust components.

 ### Why this approach?

 - **Clear signing**: The user signs exactly the concatenation of human‑readable typed data, not a Merkle root.